If you are worried about a horse's health, contact Project Hope Horse Welfare Victoria (PHHWV) immediately on 1300 881 606

 It is important to understand a horse’s body condition score (BCS) is not just about how much the horse weighs but also how fat is distributed.
 Horses with fat deposited on their rump, back, withers and neck are vulnerable to diseases such as laminitis and equine metabolic syndrome.

-Learn more about body scroing and managing a horse weisght.
+Learn more about body scoring and managing a horse weight.

-Humane destruction is possibly the least discussed topic of horse ownership, and is by far the most sensitive subject.
-Even so, every horse
+Humane destruction is possibly the least discussed topic of horse ownership.
+Euthanasia is often be the most compassionate and kindest

-It is difficult to accept death at any time, it is of course very painful, knowing how to preapre and manage it is really important.
+It is difficult to accept death at any time.
+It can be painful and traumatic, therefore knowing how to prepare and manage such a situation is very important.
 Learn more about farewelling your horse.